Image based on Figure 4 in this source:

 - NORMAL: When there is a healthy amount of T4 and T3 in bloodstream, some T4 enters cells before it is converted into T3, and some T3 enters cells without any further need of conversion.
 A healthy level of TSH stimulates further T4-T3 conversion within cells so that they get just the perfect amount of T3 they need.
 This promotes healthy cells and tissues.

 - HYPO: If the deficit of thyroid hormone in bloodstream is too extreme, high TSH can’t make more thyroid hormone appear out of nowhere.
 Also, if T4 is abundant in blood but both T3 and TSH are low, then the insufficient TSH cannot stimulate enough T4-T3 hormone conversion to make up for the T3 deficit in bloodstream.
-Either way, whether a patient has high TSH or low TSH, cells and tissues will starve slowly, but can still suffer severe, long-term damage — from Low-T3 hypothyroidism.
+Either way, whether a patient has high TSH or low TSH, cells and tissues will starve slowly, but can still suffer severe, long-term damage — from local Low-T3 hypothyroidism.
+Although bone does not become osteoporitic, bone turnover is low and mineralization increases.
+Bones become brittle when local T4-T3 conversion is deficient.
+In children, this also hinders bone development and they can become short of stature.

 - HYPER: When there’s way too much T3 or T4 in blood, the TSH will go low in response.
 If there is an excess of T3 in bloodstream, the absence of TSH is absolutely powerless to prevent that excess T3 from entering cells.
 TSH is not in charge of transport of T4 and T3 into cells, as far as we know so far.
-Excess T3 will overstimulate cellular activity.
-If excess T3 keeps coming in, it will cause tissues to suffer, and fairly quickly.
+Excess T3 in bone cell receptors will overstimulate cellular activity.
+If excess T3 keeps coming in, it will cause tissues to suffer, and fairly quickly, from loss of bone mineral density.

 Read a summary of the studies that prove this: “Rationale: Low TSH vs. true hyperthyroidism.”